hellofresh/kangal/CONTRIBUTING.md

 - Describe the behavior you observe.
 - Describe the behavior you expect.

+#### Issue decision
+As a maintainers, we try to avoid introducing unnecessary complexity to the project codebase.
+We would like to see the strong use cases from the community and our internal users, to make sure that newly implemented features will be utilized.

 ### Create a PR
 Important: **Please wait for the reply of the maintaining team, before creating a PR.**

-#### Pull requests recommendations
+#### Pull requests expectations
 - Keep the PR short.
-We will ask you to split the big PRs to the several small PRs to reduce the cognitive load when reviewing it.
+We will ask you to split the big PRs (with 10 files amd more) to the several small PRs to reduce the cognitive load when reviewing it.
 - Include unit tests covering your changes and new functionality.
 - Document the changes in the related [documentation files](https://github.com/hellofresh/kangal/tree/master/docs)
 - Follow the [Go](https://github.com/golang/go/wiki/CodeReviewComments) style guides.